 The minimum specifications for Design & Technology, Visual Arts and Music (other subjects have less requirements) are:

 - Apple Macbook Pro/Air – Intel or M Series Apple Chip (M1) , 8/16gb Ram, at least 256gb SSD

 - Windows – i5 – i7, 8/16gb Ram, at least 256gb SSD

 Note: (You can purchase general PC’s with standard HDD)

-We look forward to continuing to work with families as we train children in the responsible and Godly use of computer based technologies and as we use these devices to enhance learning in the 21st Century.
+We look forward to continuing to work with families as we train children in the responsible and Godly use of computer based technologies.